Margin Trading

 There are some parameters that you must be familiar with before opening a position, namely:

-The collateral management system on KTX.Finance is tied to the direction of the trader's positions.
+The collateral management system on is tied to the direction of the trader's positions.

 For long trades, collateral is denominated in the respective trading pair's native currency.
 As an example, collateral for long ETH / USDT trades is denominated in ETH.